Sidewinder1138/lustre/README.md

 Considering exploring TypeScript's support for JSX (.tsx files)... could use this to allow user to more easily stuff HTML into the SVG-based UI...

+# Usage
+$ npm install

+In one tab do:
+$ npm run watch

+In another tab do:
+$ npm run serve